112002/Readme-to-GitHub-profile/README.md

 The profile README is created by creating a new repository that’s the same name as your username.
 For example, my GitHub username is m0nica so I created a new repository with the name m0nica.
 Note: at the time of this writing, in order to access the profile README feature, the letter-casing must match your GitHub username.
 <br />
 1. Create a new repository with the same name (including casing) as your GitHub username: https://github.com/new <br />

-Create a README.md file inside the new repo with content (text, GIFs, images, emojis, etc.)
+2. Create a README.md file inside the new repo with content (text, GIFs, images, emojis, etc.)<br />

-Commit your fancy new README!
+      ``Commit your fancy new README!``

-If you're on GitHub's web interface you can choose to commit directly to the repo's main branch (i.e., master or main) which will make it immediately visible on your profile)
-Push changes to GitHub (if you made changes locally i.e., on your computer and not github.com)